Joseph Wheeler: Georgia and the Carolinas

 In late 1864, Wheeler's cavalry did not accompany Hood on his Franklin–Nashville Campaign back into Tennessee and was virtually the only effective Confederate force to oppose Sherman's March to the Sea to Savannah.
 However, his resistance to Sherman did little to comfort Georgia civilians, and lax discipline within his command caused great dissatisfaction.
 Robert Toombs said, "I hope to God he will never get back to Georgia."
 Maj.
 Gen. D. H. Hill wrote that "the whole of Georgia is full of bitter complaints of Wheeler's cavalry."
+A telling encounter between Wheeler and Sherman is documented in one of Sherman's reports.
+This incident occurred after Gen. Jefferson C. Davis decided to dismantle a pontoon bridge to distance his army from a group of escaped slaves who sought refuge and safety with the Union forces.

+According to Sherman's account, Wheeler ordered his cavalry to charge the refugees.
+This action forced the men, women, and children into the water, where it is presumed many drowned.

-Wheeler and his men continued to attempt to stop Sherman in the 1865 Carolinas Campaign.
+Wheeler and his men continued to attempt to stop Sherman in the 1865 Carolinas campaign.
 He defeated a U.S. cavalry force under Brig.
 Gen. Judson Kilpatrick in South Carolina at the Battle of Aiken on February 11.
 He was replaced as cavalry chief by Lt.
 Gen. Wade Hampton III and fought under him at the Battle of Bentonville on March 19–20.
 While attempting to cover Confederate President Jefferson Davis's flight south and west in May, Wheeler was captured at Conyer's Station just east of Atlanta.
 He had intended to reach the Trans-Mississippi and Gen. Edmund Kirby Smith, still resisting out west, and had with him three officers from his staff and 11 privates when he was taken.
 Wheeler was imprisoned for two months, first at Fort Monroe and then in solitary confinement at Fort Delaware, where he was paroled on June 8.